Audio DSP as VST plug-ins

 flange

 Again, a simple flanger but with a few minor tweaks that make me happy.
-It can sweep to zero to simulate that cross-over flange sound, and setting the mix mode to "mono minus" and turning the feedback up gets a very fun effect.
+It can sweep to zero to simulate that cross-over flange sound, and setting the mix mode to "mono minus" or "stereo minus" and turning the feedback up gets a very fun effect.
+The delay and mix inputs are conditioned so the effect can be driven from automation with no clicks.
+This allows you to use your DAW to drive the effect and control its blend.